 Every time you go online, you leave behind data -- or information -- about yourself.

-People may look at your digital footprint to find out more about you, such as collegeadmissions officers, potential employers, companies that would like you to buy theirproduct, and even criminals.
 For example, potential employers can view information about you on your social media accounts or even your friends’ accounts.

 Or companies may be able to see your search or purchase history.